-Paula was diagnosed with ovarian cancer two days before her daughter’s wedding.
-Five days after the event, Professor Andreas Obermair operated.
+Paula was diagnosed with ovarian cancer only a few months before her daughter’s wedding.
+Five days after the event, gyncaecological cancer surgeon and founder of Cherish Women’s Cancer Foundation, Professor Andreas Obermair operated.
 Afterwards, Paula had 18 weeks of chemotherapy.
 After her first all clear in September 2015, Paula continued with three-monthly and then six-monthly check-ups.

 In 2019, Paula joined the first Cherish Challenge to trek to Everest Base Camp.
 “I’m so glad that I joined the trek.
 It was an incredible experience.”

 Later that year, Paula noticed her tumour markers rising slightly.
 She also felt mild discomfort in her chest at night.
 Apart from that intermittent discomfort, she felt well and lived a healthy life.
 In December 2019, a PET scan revealed four small cancer spots in her chest.
 “It was difficult to deal with as my five years post my original diagnosis was looming, and I was feeling very optimistic that I had beaten the disease,” Paula said.
 “I picked myself up, dusted off and thought, ‘right, I can beat this again.’
 I went back to chemo, and a further PET scan post-chemotherapy revealed one small residual spot remained.
 I researched radiation treatment.
-After following up with a radiation oncologist and on her encouragement, I proceeded with treatment to eradicate, hopefully, the residual.
-I’m currently waiting on the results of my latest PET scan.”
+After following up with a radiation oncologist and on her encouragement, I proceeded with treatment to eradicate the residual.”

 “I’m grateful to doctors like Andreas, who are also researchers and who do not leave a stone unturned when it comes to improving the treatment options for women with gynaecological cancer.
 Working in the medical sector, I’ve seen many wonderful doctors, but I’ve also seen many who are just doctors.
 Andreas is driven to make women’s lives better.”